kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 -- NOT (negates condition)
 WHERE NOT (d.DepartmentName = 'Engineering')
-WHERE NOT Department IN ('IT', 'HR')
+WHERE NOT d.DepartmentName IN ('IT', 'HR')

 -- Precedence (use parentheses for clarity)
 WHERE (Department = 'IT' OR d.DepartmentName = 'HR')